laboon/CS1530_Fall2016/syllabus.md

 ## WEEK 14 (Week of 5 Dec)

 ### Class 1 - Project Presentations, cont'd.
+  * If there is time - review for the second mid-term

 ### Class 2 - Mid-term 2